 These device-based redirections are made possible using Smart Rules—a feature of Uniqode’s dynamic QR Code platform that lets you define custom routing logic based on device type.

-Dynamic QR Codes offer smart rules to deliver hyper-personalized content based on location, time, and device type.
-With Uniqode, you can:
+Dynamic QR Codes offer Smart Rules to deliver hyper-personalized content based on location, time, and device type.
+Additionally, you can also:

 - Change the URL anytime, avoiding reprinting costs